art1ink/DuplicateChest/README.md

 ## EN
-# Scripts to merge bases with treasure chest coordinates for the MapPins addon
+# Scripts for finding duplicates in the coordinates of treasure chests for the MapPins addon
 ### <p align="center">Duplicate_chest</p>
 - The script searches for duplicate coordinates within the locations specified in the file, taking into account the specified error margin
 ### ⚙️How to use